PropertyTechnology/PT-WebForm/README.md

 Read more about LeadPro at <http://propertytechnology.co.uk>

-You can use the Web Form below to have LeadPro qualify enquiries sent through your homepage also.
+You can use the web form below to have LeadPro also qualify enquiries sent through your homepage.

 A live demonstration is available here:
 <http://leadpro-webform.propertytechnology.co.uk/demo>

 ## Setup and Customisation
-The source code for the web form is available here:
+The source code for an example web form is available here:
 <https://github.com/PropertyTechnology/PT-WebForm>

 ### Page Attributes